The Glymphatic System is your brain’s defense and detoxification!

 - Explain how the glymphatic system works

-This system is hard at work while you are sleeping.
-Think of the glymphatic system like the ‘garbage men’ for our brain, clearing out all of the waste that has built up throughout the day.
+This system is working hard while you are sleeping.
+Think of the glymphatic system as the ‘garbage men’ for our brain, clearing out all the waste that has accumulated throughout the day.

 What IS the glymphatic system exactly?

 Your brain, just like other tissues in the body, creates waste.
-During our waking hours, this ‘waste’ comes from precursor proteins, called amyloid-betas, and other metabolites that accumulate in our brain.
-If this ‘waste’ isn’t removed regularly, these precursor proteins can stick around, form into plaque, and may damage our neurons.
+During our waking hours, this ‘waste’ originates from precursor proteins, known as amyloid-βs, and other metabolites that accumulate in the brain.
+If this ‘waste’ isn’t removed regularly, these precursor proteins can accumulate, form into plaque, and potentially damage our neurons.

-This may be one contributor to the higher risk of dementia, and other neurodegenerative issues, over time.
+This may be one contributor to the higher risk of dementia and other neurodegenerative issues over time.
 Brain health is a big concern for post menopausal women and andropausal men.
-Sleep and sleep hygiene is one way to support the health of your brain, and Nervous System, overall.
+Sleep and sleep hygiene are one way to support the health of your brain and Nervous System, overall.

-If our sleep quality and/or duration of sleep is poor, our glymphatic system cannot do its job as effectively.
+If our sleep quality and/or duration are poor, our glymphatic system cannot function as effectively.

 In any area of the body, there is fluid surrounding tissues, called interstitial fluid.
-This fluid helps with balance of the tissue.
-This fluid exists in interstitial spaces, and the components of it get funneled into the Lymph System.
+This fluid helps with the balance of the tissue.
+This fluid exists in interstitial spaces, and its components are funneled into the Lymph System.

 The brain also has interstitial fluid.
-The glymphatic system helps with clearance of waste in the brain, like the Lymph System of the body.
+The glymphatic system aids in the clearance of waste in the brain, much like the Lymphatic System of the body.
 Let’s be more specific.
 And scientific.

-Astroglial cells, also known as astrocytes, are cells in the brain that work to maintain balance, or homeostasis, and defend the nervous system.
-They are part of this clearance system that removes waste of the central nervous system, through channels made by these astroglial cells.
+Astroglial cells, also known as astrocytes, are brain cells that help maintain balance, or homeostasis, and protect the nervous system.
+They are part of this clearance system that removes waste from the central nervous system through channels made by these astroglial cells.

-The glymphatic system may also help bring glucose, lipids, amino acids, to the brain (1).
+The glymphatic system may also help bring glucose, lipids, and amino acids to the brain (1).

 How does the glymphatic system work?

 Your cerebrospinal fluid, or CSF, flows alongside arteries in the brain, and exists in spaces beside smaller blood vessels that flow into the brain (2).
-In these spaces it mixes with interstitial fluid.
-There are channels made by those astroglial cells, where all this fluid flow.
-Artery pulsing, respiration, and pressure within the brain, helps this glymphatic system move waste products out of the brain.
+In these spaces, it mixes with interstitial fluid.
+There are channels made by those astroglial cells, through which all this fluid flows.
+Artery pulsing, respiration, and pressure within the brain help this glymphatic system move waste products out of the brain.

-In animal studies, while the animals are sleeping, it is shown that the interstitial space, where the interstitial fluid accumulates, increases in volume.
+In animal studies, it has been shown that while the animals are sleeping, the interstitial space, where interstitial fluid accumulates, increases in volume.

-Disrupting circadian rhythms, and your sleep means that the brain is not activating the glymph system.
-The brain needs to be in this state of “inactivity” to carry out the job of elimination of waste products that may be toxic to the brain.
+Disrupting circadian rhythms and your sleep means that the brain is not activating the glymph system.
+The brain needs to be in this state of “inactivity” to carry out the job of eliminating waste products that may be toxic to the brain.

-Waste products include dead cells, and another is called β-amyloid.
+Waste products include dead cells, as well as another substance called β-amyloid.
 These are proteins that accumulate between nerve cells in the brain.
-These plaques are thought to be toxic to the brain, and are implicated in brain diseases like Alzheimers, through the amyloid hypothesis.
+These plaques are thought to be toxic to the brain and are implicated in brain diseases like Alzheimer’s, through the amyloid hypothesis.

 How does the glymph system connect to the Lymph System?